Important information for students about the consequences of cheating and plagiarism

 Avoiding Academic Dishonesty

-Read and familiarize yourself with Article 15, Students Rights and Responsibilities which appears at the back of every Baruch College Bulletin.
+Read and familiarize yourself with Article 15, Students Rights and Responsibilities.

 Communicate upfront.
 Let study partners know where you stand on academic dishonesty.
 If you lend term papers, be clear that you do not expect your work to be copied.
 A typist or editor must discuss any changes with you before making them on your papers.